mrunge/collectd-config/README.md

 no guarantee that all states add up to 100, an absolute must for percentages.*

+The following values are reported by the CPU plugin:

 Name | Description| Comment
 -----|------------|--------
 idle | Amount of idle | collectd_cpu_total{...,type_instance='idle'}